 Migraines are very bad headaches.
-Your child might also get other symptoms, such as feeling nauseous (sick) and seeing flashing lights (see below).
+Your child might also get other symptoms, such as feeling sick to their stomach and seeing flashing lights (see below).
 Although migraines are unpleasant, they are not dangerous.
-They don't mean that your child has a more serious problem.
+They don't mean your child has a more serious problem.